xy1718/muLabsDAO/_docs/board-of-trust.md

 1. Election of meeting secretary, chairman and attestant
 2. Schedule next meeting
 3. Information round
-4. Walk-through of previous protocol and action points
+4. Walk-through of previous issues and calendar action points
-5. Walk-through of economy
+5. Walk-through of economy and funded [projects](projects.html)
-6. Important calendar events
+6. Walk-through of any pending [request](request-protocol.html)
 7. Are there any blockers?
 8. Free topics
-    -   Topic suggestions on post-it notes
+    -   Topic suggestions
     -   Prioritization
     -   Work through the topics

 How do we elect the board?
 --------------------------

-We elect the board annually; our board consists of four people
+We elect the board annually; our board consists of four (x4) people

-1. Leader
+1. Leader 0
 2. Board member 1
 3. Board member 2
-4. Board alternate (3)
+4. Board alternate 3

 ### The current election process